shupershuff/PalworldServerTools/README.md

 **Player Log**<br>
 TBC in v1.1.0
 Capture who was online at what time in a daily text file.<br>
+Also capture a csv of all players who have visited your server.<br>

 **Daily Settings Switcher**<br>
 Run daily events on your server!
 That's right you can have different settings for each day of the week.<br>